NIFTy-PPL/NIFTy/docs/source/code.rst

 fields with equal domains, or a field and a scalar.
-Contractions (like summation, integration, minimum/maximum, computation of statistical moments) can be carried out either over an entire field (producing a scalar result) or over sub-domains (resulting in a field living on a smaller domain).
+Contractions (like summation, integration, minimum/maximum, computation of statistical moments) can be carried out either over an entire field (producing a scalar result) or over sub-domains (resulting in a field defined on a smaller domain).
 Scalar products of two fields can also be computed easily.

 There is also a set of convenience functions to generate fields with constant